Best Natural Vitamins Women Need: Mama's Select Guide

 Nutrient Needs from Prenatal to Postpartum and Beyond

-Your nutritional demands shift as you move through motherhood.
-During pregnancy, folate supports neural tube development while iron builds healthy blood volume for you and your baby.
-Breastfeeding depletes stores of DHA, B vitamins, and calcium faster than diet alone can replace.
-Postpartum recovery may call for gentle iron to rebuild reserves, vitamin D for mood support, and probiotics to support gut balance after delivery-related stress.
+First trimester?
+You need folate for neural tube development.
+Third trimester?
+Iron supports the extra blood volume keeping you both going.
+Breastfeeding depletes DHA, B vitamins, and calcium faster than scrambled eggs at 3 a.m. can replace them.
+Postpartum recovery asks for gentle iron, vitamin D for mood balance, and probiotics to support gut health after delivery stress.

 Common Diet Gaps in Busy Moms' Lives